Off-Campus Student Story

 Our website has lots of helpful resources and programs you can access to help improve your graduate employment prospects from day one.
 You can also find listings of part-time, casual, volunteer, vacation and graduate work opportunities on JCU CareerHub.

-If you are coming onto campus, check out the interactive campus maps for building and parking information.
-Single day parking permits are available from the Co-op Bookshop in Cairns and Townsville and cost $2.
-There are also a number of 24-hr computer labs on campus and you will need your JCU ID card to gain entry.
+If you are coming onto campus, check out the interactive campus maps for building locations as well as parking and permit information.
+There are a number of 24-hr computer labs on campus and you will need your JCU ID card to gain entry.